redislabs-training/redis-sitesearch/README.md

 app_1   | 2021-01-12 21:18:08 [sitesearch.indexer] ERROR: Document parser error -- Skipping 404 page: https://docs.redislabs.com/latest/404.html
 ```

 This output is normal -- some pages don't have breadcrumbs, and we skip 404 pages.
+Other times, the scraper encounters PDF or other non-HTML files and gives up trying to index them.

 #### Scheduled indexing